ykl1993/cdn/intl.en-US/API Reference/Domain Operation Interface/AddCdnDomain.md

 -   overseas
 -   global

 Default value: domestic.
-The setting is effective for international users, domestic users of level 3 or above.
+The setting is effective for international users, domestic users of level 3 or a higher level.

  |
 |SourcePort|String|No|80| You can specify Port 443 and 80.
 Default value: 80.